Fine Art

 Step 3

 Use either the Fine Art Display Cards or Fine Art Matching Cards to inspire the children who are starting to write.
-Guide them to choose a favorite painting and write about it using the movable alphabet, chalkboards, or pencil/paper (whatever is appropriate for that child).
+Guide them to choose a favorite piece of art and write about it using the movable alphabet, chalkboards, or pencil/paper (whatever is appropriate for that child).

 Step 4